Lidu30/project-kex/README.md

 This repository contains an end-to-end machine learning pipeline for **EEG-based classification of schizophrenia vs. healthy subjects**.
 The project integrates advanced **signal processing**, **time–frequency feature extraction**, **channel-wise PCA**, and a modern **Kolmogorov–Arnold Network (KAN)** neural architecture (PyKAN + PyTorch).

-This project was developed as part of a research study in machine learning and neural signal analysis.
+This project was developed as part of my bachelor’s thesis in Computer Science

 ---